Apionix/Temp_Testing_20240216/Scenarios/System/Scenario 3.md

  - An automated reporting service that generates and sends reports to clients
  - A web application accessible to clients that monitors and displays the trends in the data

 The whole system suddenly becomes very slow.
-How do you figure out what is causing this?
+How do you figure out what is causing this?asdfsadf

 ```mermaid
 graph TD;